cyberbotics/webots/docs/guide/using-your-ide.md

 #### Run the Controller

 Once the [PyCharm](https://www.jetbrains.com/pycharm) project configured, you can start Webots and open the desired world.
-To allow [PyCharm](https://www.jetbrains.com/pycharm) to start the controller instead of Webots, set the controller of the robot to `<extern>` (see the [Running Extern Robot Controllers](https://www.cyberbotics.com/doc/guide/running-extern-robot-controllers) chapter for more information about external controller).
+To allow [PyCharm](https://www.jetbrains.com/pycharm) to start the controller instead of Webots, set the controller of the robot to `<extern>` and set the environment variables as explained in the [Running Extern Robot Controllers](https://cyberbotics.com/doc/guide/running-extern-robot-controllers#environment-variables) chapter.

 %figure "Robot controller to external"